 “Women have been woefully neglected in studies on pain.
 Most of our understanding of ailments comes from the perspective of men; it is overwhelmingly based on studies of men, carried out by men,” The Guardian reports on researching pain and women’s health.
 “Very little data can be found on the subject because these conditions are under-researched and often go undiagnosed and untreated.”

-Research on migraines, autoimmune disorders and endometriosis, diseases that disproportionately or even exclusively affect women, are also underfunded.
+Research on migraines, autoimmune disorders, and endometriosis, diseases that disproportionately or even exclusively affect women, are also underfunded.
 Migraine and headache disorders receive the lowest amount of funding from the National Institute of Health (NIH) compared to other conditions with the same level of disease burden.
-Similarly, endometriosis received just $7 million in NIH funding in fiscal year 2018, putting endo near the very bottom of NIH’s 285 disease/research areas.
-And yet, how often do you meet a woman suffering from endo?
+Similarly, endometriosis received just $7 million in NIH funding in fiscal year 2018, putting endometriosis near the very bottom of NIH’s 285 disease/research areas.
+And yet, how often do you meet a woman suffering from endometriosis?

 If you or a loved one has been hurt, we want to hear from you.
 A Case for Women is a women-owned and women-run organization dedicated to helping individuals get the justice and monetary compensation they rightfully deserve.
 Contact us by email us or simply submit this form.
 We are here for you.